Murder of Ronald Johnson: Berget's early life

 Born on May 15, 1962, in South Dakota, Rodney Scott Berget was one of six children in his family.
-Berget's family, who made a living out of farming prior to his birth, were extremely poor and lived in the rural areas of the state.
+Berget's family, who made a living out of farming prior to his birth, was extremely poor and lived in the rural areas of the state.
 After the farm failed, the family moved to Aberdeen.
-Berget's parents Benford and Rosemary Berget divorced sometime in the 1970s, after the loss of the farm, the new city life, and the gradual abusive nature of Berget's father, who also turned to alcoholism, took a toll on their marriage.
+Berget's parents, Benford and Rosemary Berget, divorced sometime in the 1970s, after the loss of the farm, the new city life, and the gradual abusive nature of Berget's father, who also turned to alcoholism, took a toll on their marriage.
 Berget and his siblings were also abused by their father from a young age.

 During his adolescent years, Berget first went to prison after he committed theft.
 At age 25, in 1987, while serving a jail term for grand theft and prison escape, Berget and five other inmates broke out of the South Dakota State Penitentiary.
 He remained on the run for a month before being re-captured.

 Berget was not the first person in his family to face the death penalty.
 In a separate case, Berget's brother, Roger Berget, was charged together with another man for the kidnapping and murder of schoolteacher Rick Patterson in Oklahoma in 1985.
 Roger and his co-accused Michael Smith were both sentenced to death in 1987.
 Roger was ultimately executed at age 39 on June 8, 2000, while Smith's death sentence was commuted to life without parole after an appeal in 1992.
 Berget himself was still incarcerated in South Dakota at the time of his brother's execution, and he grieved over the death of his brother.
 Berget was eventually released and would celebrate his 40th birthday in May 2002.
 According to Berget, it was the happiest moment of his life, which had been riddled with tragedy and darkness.

 In 2003, Berget was arrested and convicted of kidnapping and attempted murder, and he was sentenced to double terms of life imprisonment.
 By the time he murdered Johnson, Berget had served eight years at South Dakota State Penitentiary.